abhishekchandratre/abhishekchandratre.github.io/_posts/2019-10-10-text-editor-with-superpowers.md

 Vim, and Emacs have stood the test of time and would continue to do so for several more decades.
 These tools would assist you throughout your career.

 ## Gain new perspective
-These tool would you a new way at looking at user interface, solving problems.
+These tool would empower with a new way at looking at user interface, solving problems.
 Mac OSX support Emacs keybindings in every single text box, websites like Facebook, Twitter, Reddit support Vim's j/k navigation keys.
 Using these tools would open lot opportunities to do everyday task more efficiently.

 ## Focusing on problem
 The most important aspect of learning these tools is - once you earn the muscle memory these tools get out of your way.
 Then your brain can focus deeply on the problem and let muscle memory deal with the typing.